emilydolson/D3-visualising-data/08-d3enter.md

 D3's scale object provides a number of functions to create the scaling we want for our data.
-For example, we can choose between a logarithmic scale (`log`), a linear scale (`linear`), a square root scale (`sqrt`), or a categorical scale (e.g. `category20` could represent 20 different colours).
+For example, we can choose between a logarithmic scale (`log`), a linear scale (`linear`), a square root scale (`sqrt`), or a categorical scale (e.g. `category20` can represent 20 different colours).

 The domain consists of the data values that will get mapped to the minimum and maximum positions on the page specified by the range.
-Often, the domain would be set to the minimum and maximum values of the data and the range to the edges of the plotting area.
+Often, the domain will be set to the minimum and maximum values of the data and the range to the edges of the plotting area.

 Instead of spreading this code over three lines, we often find another notation